Browse Categories

 Browse Categories can be created from a list or a search.

-Browse Categories built off of searches are more dynamic - when new titles are added to your collection that match the search related to that browse category, then the browse category will automatically update.
+Browse Categories based on searches are more dynamic - when new titles are added to your collection that match the search related to that browse category, the browse category will automatically update.

-Turning a list into a Browse Category might make sense if it is a read-alike list, a best sellers list, or a state or summer reading list.
-These Browse Categories will not update unless the list it is based off of updates.
+Turning a list into a Browse Category might make sense if it is a read-alike list, a best sellers list, or a regional awards list.
+These Browse Categories will not update unless the source list has been updated.

 Managing Browse Categories